 - Respond to the complainant, or assist the school or business unit to respond to the complainant or their authorised representative, within 45 business days and communicate the outcome of the complaint in writing.
-The complaint outcome letter must provide clear reasons for the department's decision regarding the privacy complaint and, at a minimum, should demonstrate that the department has: - o addressed the context, nature and extent of the complaint - o assessed the complaint against the relevant privacy principles and obligations - considered all other relevant criteria, such as legislation applicable to the department, and any relevant policies, standards or directives - advised the complainant of their right to refer the complaint to the Office of the Information Commissioner for mediation if they are not satisfied with the response. - Record the actions taken in the applicable register such as the CCMS.
+The complaint outcome letter must provide clear reasons for the department's decision regarding the privacy complaint and, at a minimum, should demonstrate that the department has: - addressed the context, nature and extent of the complaint - o assessed the complaint against the relevant privacy principles and obligations - o considered all other relevant criteria, such as legislation applicable to the department, and any relevant policies, standards or directives - advised the complainant of their right to refer the complaint to the Office of the Information Commissioner for mediation if they are not satisfied with the response. - If the privacy complaint has been made by a victim of a violent crime, the Privacy team, in consultation with the manager, principal, director or above, must respond in accordance with the Charter of Victims' Rights. - Record the actions taken in the applicable register such as the CCMS.